House Deeds: Everything You Need To Know About Property Deeds

 Andrew Dehan6-Minute Read

-What Is A Property Deed Or House Deed?
+What Is A House Deed Or Property Deed?

-A property deed, or house deed, is a legal document that transfers ownership of real estate from the grantor (seller) to the grantee (buyer).
-Property deeds are the legal tool of defining ownership.
+A property deed, or house deed, is a legal document that transfers ownership of real property from the grantor (seller) to the grantee (buyer).
+A house deed is a legal tool used to define homeownership.
 When a property or house is sold, the buyer and seller sign the deed to transfer ownership.

 When you own a home, you own both the deed and title for that property.
-In real estate, title means you have ownership and a right to use the property.
-Titles aren’t physical, but conceptual.
+In real estate, to hold title means you have ownership and a right to use the property.
+Titles are concepts rather than physical documents.
 The deed is the physical legal document that transfers ownership.
 It shows who you bought your house from, and when you sell it, it shows who you sold it to.

-There’s no specific template needed for a property deed.
-It’s required it be a written document.
+There’s no specific template needed for a property deed, but it’s required to be a physical, written document.
 Specific requirements vary by state, but many property deeds contain similar info.
 Here are some of the common types of information found in a house deed:

-- Signature of the grantee – The grantee must sign with their full name, leaving no doubt who they are.
-The signature must be consistent with the grantee name listed in other documentation.
+- Signature of the grantee: The grantee must sign with their full name and it must be consistent with the grantee name listed in other documentation.

-- Words of conveyance or granting clause – This clause transfers ownership to the grantee.
-It lays out the grantee’s rights and if any other people are also taking title.
+- Words of conveyance or granting clause: This clause transfers ownership to the grantee.
+It lays out the grantee’s rights and if any other people are also claiming

-- Consideration clause – The deed contains a clause stating that the grantor received something in return for the property.
+- Consideration clause: The deed contains a clause stating that the grantor received something in return for the property.
 This is usually money, and the amount must be listed here.
-There are ways obfuscate the amount paid, acceptable or common in some areas.
-If the property was gifted, a phrase like “for love and affection” is used.
+There are ways to obfuscate the amount paid, acceptable or common in some areas.
+If the property was gifted, a phrase like “for love and affection” is often

 Other common information depends on the type of property.
 If the house is in a plotted subdivision, the property deed will contain the name of the plot and information about it.
 There also may be listings of conditions or reservations that go along with the property transfer.

-There are several types of property deeds, with the difference coming down to the covenants and warranties conveyed by the seller.
-Some property deeds offer more protections to the grantor and others favor the seller.
-Depending on the state of the property, the title and any encumbrances, different deeds may protect against issues that could arise.
+There are several types of house deeds, with the difference coming down to the covenants and warranties conveyed by the seller.
+Some property deeds offer more protections to the grantor, and others favor the seller.
+Depending on the state of the property, the title and any real estate encumbrances, different deeds protect against issues that could arise.

 General Warranty Deed

-A general warranty deed promises that the grantor has complete legal ownership.
+A general warranty deed promises that the grantor has complete legal ownership of the property.
 With a general warranty deed, the property is free and clear of any liens, debts or encumbrances.
-The grantor claims to have complete ownership before transferring it, making a general warranty deed the safest for the grantee.
+The grantor claims to have complete ownership before transferring it, making a general warranty deed the safest type of deed for the grantee.

 A general warranty deed gives warranty of title, conveying title to the grantee and assures that the title is the most superior claim on the rights to the property.
 It also gives warranty against encumbrances to the land, stating that the only mortgages, liens or easements are those listed in the deed.
 This makes it so the grantee is fully aware of what they’re getting when they buy the house.

-If it’s later discovered that there are defects to the title, the general warranty deed means that the grantee can sue the grantor for damages.
+If it’s later discovered that there are defects to the title, the general warranty deed allows the grantee to sue the grantor for damages.
 The grantor is also liable for any unstated encumbrances found after the conveyance of property.
-This layer of protection assures the grantee that all rights and possible debts on the property are in order and that the grantor must fix any problems that arise.
+This layer of protection assures the grantee that all rights and possible debts on the property are in order, and that the grantor must fix any problems that arise.

 Special Warranty Deed

-While a special warranty deed may sound like it’s higher quality than a general warranty deed, it’s not.
+While a special warranty deed may sound like it’s higher in quality than a general warranty deed, it’s not.
 Special warranty deeds offer less protection to the buyer than a general warranty deed.
 It guarantees only that the property wasn’t encumbered while the seller had ownership.
-This means that there could be encumbrances (liens, mortgages, easements, etc.) from prior to the grantor’s ownership.
+This means that there could be encumbrances (liens, mortgages, easements, etc.) from previous property owners.

 In the past, quitclaim deeds were used on unexplored and unclaimed land.
 Quitclaim deeds are fast and efficient, but if there’s a defect in the title, the grantee has no legal recourse against the grantor.
-Quitclaim deeds still have a place.
-They can be used to amend defects in the title quickly and efficiently.
-After the title is established, a general or special warranty deed can be issued to address transfer of ownership and purchase.
+However, they can still be used to amend defects in the title quickly and efficiently.
+After the title is established, a general or special warranty deed can be issued to address transfer of ownership and purchase of the property.